pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

                                       not in the object(s) will be ignored.
 The empty string will include no properties.
                                       Default: Do not filter properties.
-      -o, --names-only                Retrieve only the object paths (names).
+      --no, --names-only              Retrieve only the object paths (names).
                                       Default: Retrieve the complete objects
                                       including object paths.
       -n, --namespace NAMESPACE       Namespace to use for this command, instead